LiamMartens/xTend/README.md

 #Introducing xTend

+###What changed in 0.7.x?
+Everything did!
+The new version of xTend is a complete rewrite from scratch of xTend 0.6.x.
+It is now more than 20% faster even!

 ###*What is xTend?*
 xTend is a simple and easy to use yet powerful and very extendable PHP MVC framework